asacalow/udacity-drl-p1/README.md

 ## Project Details

-The environment to solve is the Banana Collector Unity environment for the p1_navigation project, described in full in the environment's README [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).
+The environment to solve is the Banana Collector for the p1_navigation project, described in full in its README [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).
 For convenience, the relevant infos on the state and action spaces are reproduced below:

 > A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.